-ages the creation and dissemination of formal knowledge.
-Our motivations for designing such a system are both economical benefit (social welfare created by goal-oriented players who want to win) and a positive experience for the participating players.
+In this theory paper we discuss and analyze the design space for a socio-technical system called SCG (for Side-Choosing Game or Scientific Community Game) which manages the creation and dissemination of formal knowledge.
+Our motivations for designing such a system are both economical benefit (social welfare created in the form of practical solutions by goal-oriented players who want to win) and a positive experience for the participating players.

 Side-choosing games (SCGs) have the following advantages: (1) distributed evaluation of players without a central authority.
 The players receive targeted, objective feedback from their peers.
 SCGs provide an educational system for checking the mastery of skills.
 There is low overhead for the "administrator" who organizes a competition for a given claim.
-(2) collusion resistance: It is impossible for players to collude and make a skilled or even perfect player lose.
+(2) collusion resistance: It is impossible for players to collude and make a skilled or even perfect player lose without justification.
 (3) The overhead of learning SCGs is amortized over a large number of applications.
 (4) Low entry barrier: Playing the dialog game involves cleverly assigning values to variables.
 It does not require knowledge about a proof system and the skill of providing formal proofs.
 Clever ideas are demonstrated by practice: systematically defending the chosen side.
 (5) They are objective: the result depends on how well the participants solve the computational problems underlying the claim.

-There are already SCG-like systems in place, e.g., the National Science Foundation, TopCoder, SAT competitions or conferences and journals.
+There are already SCG-like systems in place, e.g., TopCoder, Kaggle, SAT competitions or conferences and journals about formal sciences.